 Some 650 million women who are alive today were married before their 18th birthday, and an estimated 280 million more girls are at risk of becoming brides.
 If current trends continue, the number of girls and women married as children will reach nearly 1 billion by 2030.

-Zonta is committed to supporting the UNFPA-UNICEF Global Program to End Child Marriage in 12 countries: Bangladesh, Burkina Faso, Ethiopia, Ghana, India, Mozambique, Nepal, Niger, Sierra Leone, Uganda, Yemen and Zambia.
+Zonta, committed to supporting programming measures aimed at reducing the number of child brides, supports the UNFPA-UNICEF Global Program to End Child Marriage in 12 countries: Bangladesh, Burkina Faso, Ethiopia, Ghana, India, Mozambique, Nepal, Niger, Sierra Leone, Uganda, Yemen and Zambia.

-- enhanced knowledge, skills, and attitudes among marginalized adolescent girls on matters such as their rights, relationships, sexual and reproductive health, and financial literacy, including in humanitarian contexts
+- enhance knowledge, skills, and attitudes among marginalized adolescent girls on matters such as their rights, relationships, sexual and reproductive health, and financial literacy, including in humanitarian contexts

-- adolescent boys, families, traditional and religious leaders, community groups, and other influencers demonstrate more gender-equitable attitudes and support for girls’ rights
+- increase knowledge and awareness among adolescent boys, families, traditional and religious leaders, community groups, and other influencers to ensure more gender-equitable attitudes and support for girls’ rights

-- increased capacity of national and sub-national social protection, poverty reduction, and economic empowerment programs and services to respond to the needs of the poorest adolescent girls and their families, including in humanitarian contexts
+- increase the capacities of national and sub-national social protection, poverty reduction, and economic empowerment programs and services to respond to the needs of the poorest adolescent girls and their families, including in humanitarian contexts

-- enhanced capacity of governments to coordinate and implement national and sub-national action plans and systems to end child marriage
+- enhance government capacities to coordinate and implement action plans and systems needed to prevent child marriage

-- increased capacity of governments and non-government organizations to generate, disseminate, and use quality and timely evidence to inform policy and program design, track progress, and document lessons
+- increase the capacities of governments and non-government organizations to generate, disseminate and use quality and timely evidence to inform policy and program design, track progress, and document lessons

-The program will also pilot efforts to equip adolescents, especially girls, with important sexual and reproductive health information, and young parents will be counseled on how to avoid a second pregnancy at a young age.
+Pilot efforts are underway to equip adolescents, especially girls, with important sexual and reproductive health information.
+Counseling is available for young parents on how to avoid a second pregnancy at a young age.
 The UNICEF team is also collaborating with community institutions, including schools, to prevent violence against young people.